 Originally titled the Museum of Lost Childhoods, the museum contains items chosen or informed by youth, including a wide range of representations— for example, a pair of shoes worn by a youth in juvenile hall, and letters handwritten by a youth and an incarcerated parent.Organized in dramatic contiguous displays, FYM guides the viewer on a journey from “Lost Childhoods” to “Foster Youth Empowerment.”
 Each display is contextualized through an informational display card that, in some cases, includes a narrative about the experience of the youth who contributed it.

 “Lost Childhoods” was on display at the Santa Cruz Museum of Art and History through December 31, 2017.
 This exhibition was a culmination of a six-month collaborative process between Foster Youth Museum and more than 100 current and former foster youth, artists, and advocates.

-Read about a recent FYM exhibit at the CSUMB Center for Arts and Culture here.
+Read about an FYM exhibit at the CSUMB Center for Arts and Culture here.